 Our people are our most important asset.
 They are a reflection of our culture and values and are essential to upholding our values and delivering on our purpose and mission.

-- Ensuring all staff can perform their roles safely - Ensuring diversity and inclusion across our workforce - Ensuring that all key positions are filled with the best person for the job - · Maintaining high employee engagement - Instilling our culture and values with rapid employee growth - Developing the skills and talents of our people - Supporting the mental and physical health of our people.

-- Safety underpins all that we do.
-Lessons Learned and safety updates are shared with employees across the entire business - Colleagues are kept informed of performance and strategy through Staff Reviews and Quarterly Meetings.
-All executives regularly engage with our colleagues around the business - Our Intranet provides regular updates of what is going on around the business, along with updates from the CEO - In 2022, we launched an employee news app to help our staff keep up-to-date with news across the business. - Following the pandemic, we reintroduced staff conferences in Europe and North America as an important opportunity to foster team building and instil our values across the business. - The Knowledge Hub provides a learning and development tool for our colleagues, to provide people with a range of programmes that be accessed anywhere on any device.
+Our priorities How we engage and communicate Ensuring all staff can perform their roles safely Ensuring diversity and inclusion across our workforce Ensuring that all key positions are filled with the best person for the job Maintaining high employee engagement Instilling our culture and values with rapid employee growth Developing the skills and talents of our people Supporting the mental and physical health of our people.
+Safety underpins all that we do.
+Lessons Learned and safety updates are shared with employees across the entire business Colleagues are kept informed of performance and strategy through Staff Reviews and Quarterly Meetings.
+All executives regularly engage with our colleagues around the business Our Intranet provides regular updates of what is going on around the business, along with updates from the CEO In 2022, we launched an employee news app to help our staff keep up-to-date with news across the business.
+Following the pandemic, we reintroduced staff conferences in Europe and North America as an important opportunity to foste team building and instil our values across the business.
+The Knowledge Hub provides a learning and development tool for our colleagues, to provide people with a range of programmes that be accessed anywhere on any device.

-Our shareholders

 Our shareholders support the growth of our business to achieve our long-term growth objectives.

-Demonstrate sound financial and operational performance, in line with the Group strategy.

-- Attendance at board meetings - Regular communications such as financial updates, investment plans and capital allocation.
+Our priorities How we engage and communicate Demonstrate sound financial and operational performance, in line with the Group strategy.
+Attendance at board meetings Regular communications such as financial updates, investment plans and capital allocation.